chensjtu/kplanes-endo/README.md

 # LerPlane
-This is official implementation of the paper [LerPlane: Neural Representations for Fast 4D Reconstruction of Deformable Tissues](https://arxiv.org/abs/2103.11547)
+This is unsanitized pre-release implementation of the paper [LerPlane: Neural Representations for Fast 4D Reconstruction of Deformable Tissues](https://arxiv.org/abs/2103.11547).
+The final code is on the way.

 ## Code is implemented in PyTorch